HenriARM/infomcv/README.md

 ## TODO

-* merge calibration.py with label.py (when corners not found show image and do manual points and save) else if ret==false
 * add code which runs calibration 3 times
 * write comments to each script it's purpose, what it does
 * prepare assignment report